Online Sunshine Logo

 (h) Persons under the age of 18 years who are employed in places of business licensed under s.
 565.02(6), provided such persons do not participate in the sale, preparation, or service of alcoholic beverages.

-However, a minor to whom this subsection otherwise applies may not be employed if the employment, whether as a professional entertainer or otherwise, involves nudity, as defined in s.
-847.001, on the part of the minor and such nudity is intended as a form of adult entertainment.
+However, a minor who qualifies for one of the exceptions in this subsection may not be employed as or perform as a professional entertainer or otherwise if such employment involves nudity, as defined in s.
+847.001, on the part of the minor and such nudity is intended as a form of adult entertainment, or be employed by an adult entertainment establishment, as defined in s.
+847.001.

 (3)(a) It is unlawful for any vendor licensed under the beverage law to employ as a manager or person in charge or as a bartender any person: